ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-tonapi-nft.md

 }
 ```

-For this bot, this option is suitable.
+For this bot, it'll be enough to simply use some default icon and any desired name:

 ```json
 {